-As an alternative to the city’s controversial Stuttgart 21project, which proposed to replace the existing inter-city terminal with a costly underground through-station, Stuttgart 22 aims to reuse the existing rail infrastructure while dissolving the barrier created by the railway tracks.
+As an alternative to the city’s Stuttgart 21project, which proposed to replace the existing inter-city terminal with a costly underground through-station, LAVA's Stuttgart 22 concept aimed to reuse the existing rail infrastructure while dissolving the barrier created by the railway tracks.

-It comprises an intercity rail station, office and residential development, solar tower, with public green space.
-By meshing train-station with landscape, public-park, and urban city-centre, the heart of Stuttgart is opened up to 200.000 square metres of additional development opportunity.
+It comprised an intercity rail station, office and residential development, solar tower, with public green space.
+By meshing train-station with landscape, public-park, and urban city-centre, the heart of Stuttgart is opened up to 200,000 square metres of additional development opportunity.

-Diverting costs away from the expensive underground station enables funds to be re-invested in sustainable energy technology.
-With a vast solar-harvesting capacity and a landmark 200m solar chimney tower capable of generating enough electricity for the entire development, Stuttgart 22 represents a world-leader in carbon neutral urban design
+Diverting costs away from the expensive underground station enabled funds to be re-invested in sustainable energy technology.
+With a vast solar-harvesting capacity and a landmark 200m solar chimney tower capable of generating enough electricity for the entire development, Stuttgart 22 was a world-leader in carbon neutral urban design.